strimzi/proposals/006-strimzi-ui.md

 Where:

-- 'Strimzi-api' is a backend server for Kafka data/requests
+- 'strimzi-api' is a backend server for Kafka data/requests
 - 'Supporting elements' could be other Kafka related deployments such as Mirror Maker, Kafka Connect and Cruise control.
 These could also be non Kafka related deployments (not deployed as a part of Strimzi), such as LDAP servers, metric stores etc.

 ### A UI repository, and ways of working in the repository